almeidas-tatiane/robust-api-performance/ec2-jmeter-influx-prometheus-grafana.md

 # Create EC2 with JMeter, InfluxDB and Grafana

-This document is a step-by-step guide how to create an AWS EC2 with JMeter, InfluxDB and Grafana
+This document is a step-by-step guide how to create an AWS EC2 with JMeter, InfluxDB, Prometheus and Grafana

 ## ✅ Goal